 I’d also like to mention that if you already have an existing game out and would prefer to basically pull a 30-second slice of that to use instead that is also fine.
 If Indie Quilt helps your visibility at all, I consider that a plus!

-Oh and while the finished project will in fact carry a price tag, neither participant nor organizer will see a cent of it, as all proceedings will be donated to the Child’s Play charity.
+Oh, and while the finished project will, in fact, carry a price tag, neither participant nor organizer will see a cent of it, as all proceeds will be donated to the Child’s Play charity.
 Awesome.
 Now we just have to wait and see how few/many micro-games will make up the Indie Quilt, come August

 17 30.
 Tell me, will YOU be participating?